Josef Hora

-Josef Hora (8 July 1891 – 21 June 1945) was a Czechoslovak poet, literary critic and journalist.
+Josef Hora (8 July 1891 – 21 June 1945) was a Czech poet, literary critic and translator.

 Biography

 Early life

 Josef Hora was born in Dobříň, Litoměřice District, Bohemia in a farmstead, which now houses the Museum of Josef Hora.
 His father soon sold the house in the village and the family moved to Prague.
 In 1896, his parents broke up and Josef with his mother returned first to Dobříň and then to Roudnice where Josef studied at a gymnasium.
 Here he tried to write poetry and he even published his experiments in a ladies´ magazine.
 In 1910, he was enrolled at the Law Faculty of Charles University in Prague.
 He joined the social democratic party in 1912 and started writing for its papers and magazines.
 He became an editor of a local paper where he met Zdenka Janoušková.
 He married her in 1919 and they had a daughter.